cybercongress/cybercongress/site/content/post/game-of-links.md

 At first glance, the `euler` distribution and the Game rules look pretty complex.
 This is not true.

-A good UI of the [cyber.page](https://cyber.page/#/) app is intended to make playing easy and clear.
+A good UI of the [cyber.page](https://cyber.page/gol) app is intended to make playing easy and clear.
 We expect the `cyber` network to launch with a loaded knowledge graph and a nice distribution curve.
 The Game will help to achieve this.

 This is a good chance for everyone to become an early adopter of the #fuckgoogle philosophy and the Great Web.

 Do it.
 Cyber it.

+## Updates
+On the 05.05.2020, following the initial take-off, we submitted a [governance proposal](https://cyber.page/governance/5) for a new takeoff and a distribution change.
+The new distribution is beneficial to both the current stakeholders and future participants.

+On the 24.02.2020, following a blocking error with bandwidth limiting bug, we have [realesed a post](https://cybercongress.ai/euler-6-migration/), describing the migration from `euler-5` --> `euler-6` and the need to activate the crisis protocol for the Game of Links (GoL).
+The instruments we had did not allow us to resolve the problem on-chain, but since then the bug has been fixed in the new version of go-cyber.
+Players that will join the network from `euler-6` are not required to take any actions.
+Players that participated in the game from `euler-5` will note affected if they re-link their links according to the state migration protocol.

 ## References
 1. [The cyber whitepaper](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x)